J. J. Unga

-Joseph J. Unga (born January 5, 1987) is an American former professional football offensive guard.
+Joseph J. Unga (born January 5, 1987) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He played college football at Mt.
-San Antonio College and Midwestern State.
+San Antonio College before transferring to the Midwestern State Mustangs program.
 He is the brother of former New York Giants linebacker Uani 'Unga and cousin of former running back Harvey Unga.

 College career

 Mt.
 San Antonio College

 He was selected to the California Community College Football Coaches' Association All-Region III first-team in his Sophomore season while playing for the Mt.
 SAC Mounties (Walnut, CA).
 He was selected to the JCFootball.com SoCal all-combine team also in his Sophomore season.

 Midwestern State

-He was selected to the third-team Beyond Sports Network All-America team after gaining first-team All-Lone Star Conference accolades in his senior season.
+At Midwestern State University, Unga was selected to the third-team Beyond Sports Network All-America team after gaining first-team All-Lone Star Conference accolades in his senior season.

 Professional career

 Baltimore Ravens

 On April 27, 2013, he signed with the Baltimore Ravens as an undrafted free agent.

 Buffalo Bills

 November 20, 2013, Unga was signed off of the Ravens practice squad after the Buffalo Bills released CB Justin Rogers.
 The Bills released Unga on August 25, 2014.